Faurskov1971/omhu/README.md

 # omhu
 Omhu programming assignment

-Please goto the master branch to see my solution.
+Please go to the master branch to see my solution.

 Best regards